Pierre de Fermat: Assessment of his work

 Together with René Descartes, Fermat was one of the two leading mathematicians of the first half of the 17th century.
 According to Peter L. Bernstein, in his 1996 book Against the Gods, Fermat "was a mathematician of rare power.
 He was an independent inventor of analytic geometry, he contributed to the early development of calculus, he did research on the weight of the earth, and he worked on light refraction and optics.
 In the course of what turned out to be an extended correspondence with Blaise Pascal, he made a significant contribution to the theory of probability.
 But Fermat's crowning achievement was in the theory of numbers."

 Regarding Fermat's work in analysis, Isaac Newton wrote that his own early ideas about calculus came directly from "Fermat's way of drawing tangents".

 Of Fermat's number theoretic work, the 20th-century mathematician André Weil wrote that: "what we possess of his methods for dealing with curves of genus 1 is remarkably coherent; it is still the foundation for the modern theory of such curves.
 It naturally falls into two parts; the first one ... may conveniently be termed a method of ascent, in contrast with the descent which is rightly regarded as Fermat's own".
 Regarding Fermat's use of ascent, Weil continued: "The novelty consisted in the vastly extended use which Fermat made of it, giving him at least a partial equivalent of what we would obtain by the systematic use of the group theoretical properties of the rational points on a standard cubic".
 With his gift for number relations and his ability to find proofs for many of his theorems, Fermat essentially created the modern theory of numbers.

 Fermat made a number of mistakes.
 Some mistakes were pointed out by Schinzel and Sierpinski.
 In his letter to Pierre de Carcavi, Fermat said that he had proved that the Fermat numbers are all prime.
-Euler pointed out that 4,294,967,297 is divisible by 641.
+Leonhard Euler pointed out that 4,294,967,297 is divisible by 641.
 Also, see Weil, in "Number Theory".